Our Story

 The focus for HSF's grantmaking is grounded in a philosophy of justice and fairness for some of the most vulnerable members of this society, low-income families - particularly low-income, youth of color and low-wage workers.
 Specifically, HSF chose to focus on Youth Organizing and Economic Justice Organizing.
 The Foundation’s new focus was also grounded in the idea of a re-invigorated democracy, particularly for those people who have been marginalized or whose voices had been held silent in the decision making process to determine policies and practices that directly affect them.
 The Fund for DC was created in 2006 with the goal of strengthening the infrastructure for community organizing in the District of Columbia.
 Thus, the Foundation has adopted a core strategy of supporting community organizing in order to develop the leadership, skills and collective power of low-income communities to influence the decisions that impact their lives.

 Today, HSF continues to follow this philosophy and strategy and further build on it by remaining flexible and responsive to new opportunities and threats that affect low-income families and communities.
 In 2015 the Foundation has begun investing in building the infrastructure for Black institutional and political power through its Making Black Lives Matter Initiative.
 The Foundation also joined with our colleagues in 2017 to launch the Defending the Dream Fund to support grassroots organizing to resist the destructive policies of the Trump era and work towards a hopeful dream of a just, equitable and caring society.
-In 2019, the foundation released it's 2020 Plan, a multi-faceted two-year plan, and the Democracy’s Promise 20/21 Initiative – a new grantmaking initiative that will infuse additional grant dollars to a select group of current HSF grassroots partners for their civic engagement related work.
+In 2019, the foundation released it's 2020 Plan, a multi-faceted two-year plan, and the Democracy’s Promise Initiative – a grantmaking initiative that infused additional grant dollars to a select group of current HSF grassroots partners for their civic engagement related work.

 To learn more about the Hill-Snowdon Foundation story, read